Why Bitcoin is More Useful Than Gold

 People liken Bitcoin to gold, because of the scarcity of the two assets, and how both are mined into existence.

-But the fact is, nobody knows for sure how much gold there is on earth, or in space.
+But the fact is, nobody knows for sure how much gold there is on earth, or in space for that matter.
 In fact, it’s gold’s unprovable scarcity that helped governments rip each other off in the first place.

 No doubt gold is scarce, but how much is there really?
 And how much new gold might be discovered at any time.